 VAT Online is a foundational Web-based victim assistance training program that offers victim service providers and allied professionals the opportunity to acquire the essential skills and knowledge they need to more effectively assist victims of crime.
-VAT Online has four sections: Basics, Core Competencies and Skills, Crimes, and Special Populations.
-28 modules are now available.
-Additional modules related to crimes and special populations will be released from December 2014 through June 2015.
+VAT Online has four sections: Basics, Core Competencies and Skills, Crimes, and Specific Considerations for Providing Victim Services.

 - The Basics section includes information that all victim service providers must know, including victims' rights and the justice systems, which provides a foundation for victim services.